 You can start the application process online on the SSA's website.
-You can schedule an appointment at your local SSA office to start the application in person as well.
+You can schedule an appointment at your local Social Security office to start the application in person as well.
 Because the claims process is complicated, you can benefit significantly by recruiting the help of a disability attorney or disability advocate.

 A disability lawyer could improve your odds of being approved for monthly disability benefits.